j-andrews7/Pipelines/CN_Analyses_Pipeline_New.md

 #### 6.)
 Plot the data.
 The first three columns will be used as the row labels.
 The rest of the data will be used as the column labels.
 This script can be edited to change the aesthetics and size.
 Note that if you try to make enormous figs, you may run into a segfault that results in your column labels not being printed, though the rest of the figure will display correctly.
+Adding lines between the columns/chromosomes, etc, in photoshop or powerpoint is helpful, and you'll probably want to relabel the columns.

 *Note: I had trouble getting the Seaborn package to run on the cluster, so I ran this locally.*